ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 #### Beyond the Basics: Emerging Principles
 New frontiers push multimedia forensics:

-- **Error Rates:** Tools need uncertainty stats—5% false positives on deepfakes?
+- **Error Rates:** Tools need uncertainty stats, 5% false positives on deepfakes?
 Show it.
 Error rates are critical for establishing the credibility of forensic tools.
 Courts and investigators risk relying on methods that produce inconsistent or unreliable results without these metrics. <br><br>
-- **Reproducibility:** Two labs, same video, same edits—or it’s suspect.
-Reproducibility ensures that two labs analyzing the same video under identical conditions can achieve consistent results—an essential factor for admissibility in court and trust in forensic methodologies.  <br><br>
+- **Reproducibility:** Two labs, same video, same edits, or it’s suspect.
+Reproducibility ensures that two labs analyzing the same video under identical conditions can achieve consistent results, an essential factor for admissibility in court and trust in forensic methodologies.  <br><br>
-- **Bias Mitigation:** Human bias sees what it wants, while AI misflags faces—standards like E3016-18 fight both.
+- **Bias Mitigation:** Human bias sees what it wants, while AI misflags faces, standards like E3016-18 fight both.
 Bias mitigation addresses both human and algorithmic bias.
 While human examiners may unconsciously see what they expect, poorly trained AI can produce false positives due to biased datasets or inadequate validation.
 Standards like E3016-18 aim to address both challenges, creating more objective processes.

 In 2020, Robert Williams' arrest, a Black man wrongly identified by faulty facial recognition, collapsed from bias, underscoring the critical need for more substantial standards.
 For a closer look at the real-world impact of bias in forensic tools, explore the details in https://www.aclu.org/press-releases/michigan-father-sues-detroit-police-department-wrongful-arrest-based-faulty-facial